Update: All sections revised.

 The Mk2 Range Rover Evoque was introduced in late 2018, and as per a report from Autocar filed on April 19, 2023, the third-gen Evoque will be a pure-electric SUV.
-Here’s everything we know about the Range Rover Evoque Electric so far:
+Land Rover has confirmed that it will “continue to build ICE and hybrid Range Rover Evoque and Discovery Sport models alongside future BEV products,” indicating that updates are planned for the petrol and hybrid versions as well.

 Platform & Specifications

-The next-gen Range Rover Evoque, like the new-generation Porsche Macan, will be a pure electric SUV by default.
+The next-gen Range Rover Evoque, like the new-generation Porsche Macan, will be a pure-electric SUV by default.
 It will be based on a new platform called Electrified Modular Architecture (EMA).
 JLR announced EMA as a “native BEV” or a pure-electric biased platform that supports advanced electrified internal combustion engines in 2021.
 On April 19, 2023, JLR announced a change in the plan, saying EMA “will now be pure-electric.”

 In JLR’s words, the EMA platform, “born from an obsession with simplicity,” will allow using batteries of various shapes and chemistries.
 This may give the company a lot of flexibility and offer multiple configurations as per the range and performance requirements of customers in different markets.